 Jasmine Kaur

 UCF senior majoring in Health Sciences with a minor in IT on the Pre-Med track.
 Jasmine has held leadership roles in student government and cultural organizations, bringing a strong focus on equity, interfaith dialogue, and health advocacy to her fellowship.
+SH shares: “I feel a responsibility to turn conversations into tangible change… now is the time to push it forward with urgency and heart.”

 -